Start here: who the course is for and what students take home

 - Is the course copying a Nintendo game?
 No. Students create their own hero, world and music, and do not use Nintendo characters, logos, music or assets.

 - What are the price and format?
-A$540 for nine sessions; approximately 90 minutes each week; online via Zoom in a small group of 3-6 students.
+A$480 for eight sessions; approximately 90 minutes each; delivered in person as a hands-on workshop in a group of 8-15 students.

 Read the full course plan, then check whether it fits your child

-Visit the Website for the current course page, or contact Rain through Sales to confirm cohort dates, places and enrolment arrangements.
+Visit the Website for the current course page, or contact Rain through Sales to confirm the in-person venue, cohort dates, places and enrolment arrangements.

 Current course page